 - In a mixing bowl, sift the flour using a fine-mesh sieve.

 - Make a well in the flour.
 Crack and add the eggs into the flour well.

 - Slowly add the milk while mixing the eggs, flour, and milk with a fork.
-You can also use a whisk if you have one.
-Avoid mixing the flour and eggs before adding the milk because this will create a paste with a lot of clumps.
+You can also use a whisk if you have one instead of a fork.
+If you have a blender, you can pour these ingredients into the blender and blend until the mixture is smooth (a blender is the easiest way to mix without clumps if you have one).
+TIP: Avoid mixing the flour and eggs before adding the milk because this will create a paste with a lot of clumps.

 Cook the crêpes